LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

 ```

-or we can define it using inductive type and the use it in the same way:
+or we can define them using inductive type and then use them in the same way:

 ```Coq
 Inductive parent (x y: Prop): Prop :=